 Marking of significant events

 In addition to the weekly programmes Masjid-e-Ali organises events (majalis/jashan) to mark all the significant historical islamic events.
-Key amongst these are the shahadat/wiladat (martyrdom/birth) anniversaries of the Prophet (PBUH) and the Masu'meen (AS).
+Key amongst these are the shahadat/wiladat (martyrdom/birth) anniversaries of the Prophet (PBUH), and the Ahlulbayt (AS).